QuantEcon/python_lecture_sandpit/source/rst/BCG_incomplete_mkts.rst

 In equilibrium, equity valuations are the same across the two types of agents but bond valuations are not.

-Agents of type 2 value bonds more highly (they have bigger hedging wants).
+Agents of type 2 value bonds more highly (they want more hedging).

 Taken together with our earlier plot of equity holdings of type w agents, these graphs confirm the earlier conjecture that while both type